fish-shell/fish-shell/doc_src/prompt.rst

 Fish ships a number of prompts that you can view with the :doc:`fish_config <cmds/fish_config>` command, and many users have shared their prompts online.

 However, if you are anything like the author of this document, you sooner or later want to write your own or at least adjust the prompt you have.
+This is a good way to get used to fish's :doc:`scripting language <language>`.

 Unlike other shells, fish's prompt is built by running a function - :doc:`fish_prompt <cmds/fish_prompt>`.
 Or, more specifically, three functions: